 Tuberculosis, caused by Mycobacterium tuberculosis, remains the leading cause of death worldwide.
-Especially in 2020, 9.9 million people were infected and 1.5 million died.
-[8].
-Indonesia is one of the developing countries with the highest number of tuberculosis cases in the world, with a total of 824,000 tuberculosis infections and 93,000 deaths per day.
-[20].East Java was chosen for this study because nonadherence to recommended medications in the community remained high, with patient abandonment and inconsistency, and the number of cases in 2021 was 43,268 live.
-[5] [21] [18].
-It is necessary to divide the disease into two stages, an intensive stage, and an advanced stage, and to administer drugs regularly.
-[16].
-Also in terms of carrying out multi-sectoral campaigns for various interest groups, for example Advocacy, standby work, and association with stakeholders [22].
+Especially in 2020, 9.9 million people were infected and 1.5 million died [9].
+Indonesia is one of the developing countries with the highest number of tuberculosis cases in the world, with a total of 824,000 tuberculosis infections and 93,000 deaths per day [21].
+East Java was chosen as this study because nonadherence to recommended medications in the community remained high, with patient abandonment and inconsistency, and the number of cases in 2021 was 43,268 live [6] [22] [19].
+It is necessary to divide the disease into two stages, an intensive stage, and an advanced stage, and to administer drugs regularly [18].
+Also in terms of carrying out multi-sectoral campaigns for various interest groups, for example: Advocacy, standby work, association with stakeholders [23].